 skirting Blue Knob to the west.
 Turn right on Pocahontas Trail #263

 , crossing a grassy road heading west.
-At the intersection of Pocahontas Trail #263
+Alternatively, you can start at the Cranberry Nature Center on Hwy 39/55 and head West on Pocahontas Trail #263

 and Fork Mountain Trail - East Section